General Motors Company in the United States - Statistics & Facts

-General Motors was the leading automotive manufacturer in the United States in 2020, based on its estimated market shares of over 17 percent.
-The company, initially founded in 1908 before being restructured in 2009, owns several of the most iconic U.S.-built car brands, including Buick, Chevrolet, and Cadillac.
-Chevrolet is GM's most successful brand, with its Equinox model ranking eighth among the best-selling cars and sport utility vehicles of the country during the first half of 2021.
+General Motors was the leading automotive manufacturer in the United States in 2020, based on its estimated market shares of over 15 percent.
+The company owns several of the most iconic U.S.-built car brands, including Buick, Chevrolet, and Cadillac.
+Chevrolet is GM's most successful brand, with its Equinox model ranking eighth among the best-selling crossover and sport utility vehicles of the country in 2021.
 Although the automaker assembles most of its cars in the United States, GM also manufactures a large percentage of its cars in Asia: Most of GM’s cars dedicated to the Chinese market are produced locally, and a Buick was the first car to be produced in GM’s Shanghai plant in 1998.

-Buick was perceived by vehicle owners as the fourth most reliable car brand in the U.S. as of November 2020, above the manufacturer’s best-selling brand Chevrolet and two of its main competitors: Ford and Honda.
+Buick was perceived by vehicle owners as the fifth most reliable car brand in the U.S. as of November 2021, above the manufacturer’s best-selling brand Chevrolet and two of its main competitors: Ford and Honda.
 Customer satisfaction in 2021 was also within the industry average for the company’s brands.
-GMC’s index score was on par with the average of 78, while Buick and Cadillac both scored one point below the standard.
+Buick’s index score was on par with the industry average of 77, while Chevrolet and Cadillac both scored above the standard.

 This text provides general information.
 Statista assumes no